 Our Director, W. Larry Cash, is the Executive Vice President and Chief Financial Officer of Community Health Systems.
-During our fiscal year ended December 31, 2004, we provided healthcare staffing services to Community Health Systems resulting in revenues to us of \$2,006,523.
+During our fiscal year ended December 31, 2005, we provided healthcare staffing services to Community Health Systems resulting in revenues to us of \$1,852,936.

 Our Director, Joseph Swedish, is the Chief Executive Officer and President of Trinity Health.
-During our fiscal year ended December 31, 2004, we provided healthcare staffing services to Trinity Health resulting in revenues to us of \$684,667.
-Prior to joining Trinity Health in January 2005, Mr. Swedish was the President and Chief Executive Officer of Centura Health.
-During our fiscal year ended December 31, 2004, we provided healthcare staffing services to Centura Health resulting in revenues to us of \$2,505,115.
+During our fiscal year ended December 31, 2005, we provided healthcare staffing services to Trinity Health resulting in revenues to us of \$435,093.
+Mr. Swedish will not run for re-election as a Director.

 Our Director, Joseph Trunfio, is the Chief Executive Officer and President of Atlantic Health System.
-During our fiscal year ended December 31, 2004, we provided healthcare staffing services to Atlantic Health System resulting in revenues to us of \$2,975,363.
+During our fiscal year ended December 31, 2005, we provided healthcare staffing services to Atlantic Health System resulting in revenues to us of \$1,383,206.